Anwar-Barakat/gosto-redux-ecommerce/README.md

 ### Solution

 A React + Redux Toolkit shopping cart website would be easier to maintain and update than a traditional website.
 This is because React and Redux Toolkit are both designed to be modular and scalable.

-### Implementation

-* The application would be divided into separate components, such as a header, footer, product list, and shopping cart.
-* Each component would be responsible for its own state management.
-* Redux Toolkit would be used to manage the global state of the application, such as the contents of the shopping cart.
-* The components would interact with each other through Redux actions.

 ### Conclusion